microconfig/microconfig/README.md

 For every service, you have to create a folder with a unique name(the name of the service).
 In the service directory, we will keep common and environment specific configurations.

-So let’s imagine we have 4 microservices: 'order-service', 'payment-service', 'service-discovery', and 'api-gateway'.
+So, let’s imagine we have 4 microservices: 'order-service', 'payment-service', 'service-discovery', and 'api-gateway'.
 For convenience, we can group services by layers: 'infra' for infrastructure services and 'core' for our business domain services.
 The resulting layout will look like:

 ```
 repo